CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Enter Data Manually](../images/saml19.png)

-* Name the relying party something like "CenturyLink Cloud Control Portal."
+* Name the relying party something like "Lumen Cloud Control Portal."
 Select the ADFS 2.0 profile.
 When asked for the **Relying party trust identifier**, use the following value (while filling in your specific account alias): <code>https://alias.cloudportal.io/SAMLAuth</code>. **Note that this value is case-sensitive!**

 ![Configure Identifiers](../images/saml20.png)

 * Finish the wizard, and plan on addition a pair of additional values later on.
-On the last wizard page, click the checkbox to **Open the Edit Claims Rules dialog.** Here is where we define which Active Directory values (claims) map to the SAML attributes sent back to CenturyLink Cloud.
+On the last wizard page, click the checkbox to **Open the Edit Claims Rules dialog.** Here is where we define which Active Directory values (claims) map to the SAML attributes sent back to Lumen Cloud.

 ![Select Rule Template](../images/saml21.png)